lineality/schema_map_-production_datascience_casestudy/rust_schema_map/README.md

-DB-Mapping Fragment Accumulator:  Rust
+#### Rust DB-Schema Mapping Tool
 Geoffrey Gordon Ashbrook 2026.07.09-10th

+# Overall Project:
+- Make a tool that takes in two DB-schema documents, a SQL-schema and a MongoDB-schema, and outputs a schema-map of the fields from SQL to Mongo.

-(note: See full assignment instructions in doc.)
+- See full assignment instructions in doc.

-# Overall Plan:
+- A .py LLM version (with dubious practical applications) exists, but can a production Rust version be made?
+Let's explore and compare the two approaches.

+- To run code: cargo run (https://rustup.rs/ is the official Rust installer)

+## Overall Approach Summary:
-- Use Rust
+- Language: Rust (No third party libraries)
-- input two db~schema files
+- Input: Two db~schema files
-- use rules-based NLP to map fields
+- NLP Paradigm: Use rules-based NLP to map fields
-- Produce a json file of the map
+- Output: Produce a json file of the map

-A .py LLM version (with dubious practical applications) exists, but can a production Rust version be made?
-Let's explore.

-### Rust & Levinshtein Distance et al
+## Rust NLP:
 This task is a schema-matching problem, which is much more structure-intensive than many very-unstructured-input uses where a generative LLM may be needed.
 Schema-matching has decades of history and literature for GOFAI/statistical techniques (Levenshtein-distance, token-set similarity, structural/type compatibility, abbreviation dictionaries, and many more) that are more production-friendly than LLMs of the 2020s.

 (E.g. see https://datamade.us/blog/schema-matching/ )